kyma-project/kyma/docs/logging/docs/010-architecture-logging.md

 title: Architecture
 ---

 This document outlines the logging architecture of Kyma.
-It highlights information sources from which Logspout extracts logs to feed to OK Log.
+It highlights information sources from which Promtail extracts logs to feed to Loki.

-Logspout is deployed as a stateless Daemonset and shares `/var/run/docker.sock` from the node.
-It then feeds the logs to OK Log through the ingest API.

-OK Log is deployed as a Statefulset.
-It is capable for storing the logs for 7 days, which is a configurable property.
-Read more on OK Log architectural decisions [here](https://github.com/oklog/oklog/tree/master/doc/arch).
+#### Agent (Promtail)
+Agent is responsible for obtaining reliable metadata that is consistent with the metadata associated with the time series / metrics.
+To achieve this agent use the same service discovery and label relabelling libraries as Prometheus.
+Agent packed up in a daemon that discovers targets, produces metadata labels and tails log files to produce stream of logs, which will be buffered on client side and the sent to the service.

+#### Life of a Write Request
+The server-side components on the write path wii mirror the [Cortex](https://github.com/cortexproject/cortex) architecture.
+* Writes will first hit the Distributor, which is responsible for distributing and replacing the writes to the ingesters.
+Loki use the Cortex consistent hash ring and distribute writes based on a hash of the entire metadata.
+* Next writes will hit a 'log ingester' which batches up writes for the same stream in memory in to 'log chunks'.
+When chunks reach a predefined size or age, periodically flushed to the Cortex chunk store.
+* The Cortex chunk store will be updated to reduce copying of chunk data on the read and write path and add support for writing chunks of Grafana.

+#### Log Chunks
+A chunk is all logs for a given label set over a certain period. the chunks support appends, seek and streaming reads.

+#### Life of a Query Request
+As chunks are larger than Prometheus/Cortex chunks (Cortex chunks are max 1KB in size), it is not possible to load and decompress them in their entirety.
+Loki support streaming and iterating over them, only decompressing the parts necessary